 The second part of "near" is a bit more subtle: the scaling of each variable is important.
 If a college is classifying high school students as either admit or not, they might use GPA and SAT.
 If HS GPA is on a scale of o-4 then for selective colleges most of the relevant admissions will have GPA from 3.5-4.
 SAT scores on the other hand (for now assume they're math plus verbal) could have differences of hundreds of points.
 So the SAT score variation will swamp the GPA variation.
+(This is why some people think of scores on standardized tests as their percentile.)

 This is why the variation in a measure is sometimes called its "information".
 Consider even a simple case where students' grades in a class are determined by even weighting of 2 exams.
-If scores on one exam are much more variable than scores on the other exam then they don't end up contributing equal weight to student ranking.
+If scores on one exam are much more variable than scores on the other exam then they don't actually end up contributing equal weight to student ranking.
 (Think of the limiting case where everyone gets the same score on one exam, therefore it has no contribution to ranking even if it is given 50% weight.)